RedHat-UX/red-hat-design-system/docs/accessibility/screen-readers.md

 Before testing with VoiceOver, you may first need to enable keyboard navigation—for both your Mac and for Safari.

 To turn on keyboard navigation for your Mac, first go to the Keyboard section in System Settings (or System Preferences in MacOS versions before MacOS 13 Ventura).
-For Ventura and later Macs, turn on the “Keyboard navigation” switch within this section.
-For pre-Ventura Macs, enter the Shortcuts tab panel in the Keyboard section and check the “Use keyboard navigation to move focus between controls” checkbox.
+For Ventura and later Macs, turn on the "Keyboard navigation" switch within this section.
+For pre-Ventura Macs, enter the Shortcuts tab panel in the Keyboard section and check the "Use keyboard navigation to move focus between controls" checkbox.

 In Safari, you may now also need the additional step of enabling its tab navigation.
-To do so, open Safari’s Preferences/Settings window, enter the Advanced tab, and check the “Press Tab to highlight each item on a webpage” checkbox.
+To do so, open Safari’s Preferences/Settings window, enter the Advanced tab, and check the "Press Tab to highlight each item on a webpage" checkbox.

 #### Getting started with VoiceOver

 To toggle VoiceOver on and off, press <kbd>Command-F5</kbd>.
 Or, if you have a Touch ID keyboard, hold down <kbd>Command</kbd> and quickly press the <kbd>Touch ID</kbd> key three times.

-To customize VoiceOver settings (e.g., the voice), open the VoiceOver Utility on your computer (e.g., via <kbd>Command-Space</kbd> and then typing “voiceover utility”).
+To customize VoiceOver settings (e.g., the voice), open the VoiceOver Utility on your computer (e.g., via <kbd>Command-Space</kbd> and then typing "voiceover utility").

 #### Using the transcript window and muting VoiceOver

 To reinforce what you’re hearing with visual feedback, VoiceOver’s transcript window reflects the content currently being read.
-If VoiceOver's audio is too distracting (e.g., maybe you're presenting it in a meeting and want to hear the other participants), you can even mute it via the “Mute speech” checkbox in the VoiceOver Utility’s Speech tab.
+If VoiceOver's audio is too distracting (e.g., maybe you're presenting it in a meeting and want to hear the other participants), you can even mute it via the "Mute speech" checkbox in the VoiceOver Utility’s Speech tab.
 The transcript window will continue to appear and display content as if it were being read aloud.

 While speech is muted, the shortcut for continually reading page content (<kbd>Ctrl-Opt-A</kbd>) will be deactivated, though you can still use the <kbd>↑ → ↓ ←</kbd> keys to move through and test non-interactive content.